-Leave of Absence
+Leave of Absence Policy

 A Leave of Absence (LOA) is a temporary break in a student's attendance in which the student is still considered to be continuously enrolled.
-An LOA may be granted for unforeseen or emergency situations, including but not limited to a serious illness, a debilitating injury, military deployment, or a debilitating injury, serious illness or death in the immediate family.
-No additional charges are assessed for a Leave of Absence.
-A student must make a leave request in writing in advance of the LOA start date unless unforeseen circumstances prevent the request.
-If the student's leave request is not within the timeframe of the consecutive days of absence policy, the student's enrollment will be terminated.
-The length of the LOA in total days is limited to one half the program length in any calendar year.
-Multiple leaves can occur provided the total days of leave do not exceed this standard.
-The student must:
+An LOA may be granted for unforeseen or emergency situations, including but not limited to a serious illness, a debilitating injury, military deployment, or an immediate family member's debilitating injury, serious illness, or death.
+No additional charges are assessed for a student on an authorized a Leave of Absence.

+A student must make an LOA request in writing in advance of the LOA start date unless unforeseen circumstances prevent the student's timely request.
+If the student's leave request is not within the time frame of the consecutive days of absence policy, the student's enrollment will be terminated instead.
+An LOA, together with any additional leaves of absence, must not exceed a total of 180 days, or one-half the program length, whichever is shorter, in any 12-month period.
+Multiple leaves may be permitted provided the total days of leave do not exceed this limit which begins on the first day of the student's initial LOA and must be reasonable within the context of the School's curriculum.